-You have probably been conditioned to think only with your brain, with its clunky chains of logic and memory systems that dredge up facts imparted by others rather than divined by you.
+You have probably been conditioned to think only with your brain, with its clunky chains of logic and memory banks that dredge up facts imparted by others rather than divined by you.

 But your whole body is actually a moving nervous system.

-Nervous tissue extends from your brain to your body both directly and via your spinal cord, then branches to every organ and muscle, and to the surface of every portion of your skin.
+Nervous tissue extends from your brain to your body directly via cranial nerves such as the Vagus, and via your spinal cord.
+Nerves branch to every organ and muscle, and to the surface of every portion of your skin.